 Other price risk is the risk that changes in market prices, including commodity or equity prices, will have an effect on future cash flows associated with financial instruments.
-The cash flows associated with financial instruments of the Company are not exposed to other price risk.
+The cash flows associated with financial instruments of the Company are exposed to other price risk to the extent of fluctuations in used vehicle prices.